-- by delivery of shares of common stock the participant has owned for such time period, if any, that the administrator determines, if otherwise acceptable to the administrator; - by shares of common stock withheld upon exercise: - with respect only to purchase upon exercise of an option after a public market for the common stock exists, by delivery of written notice of exercise to us and delivery to a broker of written notice of exercise and irrevocable instructions to promptly deliver to us the amount of sale or loan proceeds to pay the option price; - by such other payment methods as the administrator may approve and which are acceptable under applicable law; or - · by any combination of these methods.
+- by delivery of shares of common stock the participant has owned for such time period, if any, that the administrator determines, if otherwise acceptable to the administrator; - · by shares of common stock withheld upon exercise; - with respect only to purchase upon exercise of an option after a public market for the common stock exists, by delivery of written notice of exercise to us and delivery to a broker of written notice of exercise and irrevocable instructions to promptly deliver to us the amount of sale or loan proceeds to pay the option price; - by such other payment methods as the administrator may approve and which are acceptable under applicable law; or - · by any combination of these methods.

-At the time of option grant, the administrator will determine the term and conditions of an option and the period or periods during which a participant may exercise an option and the option term for each option (which, in the case of incentive stock options, may not exceed 10 years, or five years with respect to an employee who owns stock and who possesses more than 10% of the total combined voting power of all classes of our stock or stock of our parent or subsidiary corporation, if any).
+At the time of option grant, the administrator will determine the term and conditions of an option and the period or periods during which a participant may exercise an option and the option term for each option (which, in the case of incentive stock options, may not exceed 10 years, or five years with respect to an employee who owns stock and who possesses more than 10% of the total combined voting power of all classes of our stock of our parent or subsidiary corporation, if any).
 Options are also subject to certain restrictions on exercise if the participant terminates employment or service.
 The administrator has authority to establish other terms and conditions related to options.

 Director Options.
 Each non-employee director who is first elected or appointed to our board of directors after the public offering date will receive an initial option to purchase 25,000 shares of common stock on the fifth business day after such director is first elected or appointed to our board of directors.
 A non-employee director who is first elected or appointed as chairman of the board also will receive an initial option for 10,000 shares.
 In addition, we will grant to each non-employee director, on an annual basis commencing with the 2006 annual meeting of stockholders, a director option to purchase 7,500 shares of common stock or, in the case of the chairman of the board, a director option to purchase 12,500 shares.
 This annual option will be granted to a director upon his or her reelection to the board on the fifth business day after the applicable annual or other stockholders meeting, provided that such director continues to serve as a member of our board of directors as of such grant date.
 Director options will be designated as nonqualified options.
 The option price at which a director may exercise a director option will be 100% of the fair market value per share of the common stock on the date the option is granted.
 Each initial option will vest and become exercisable on the first anniversary of the date of grant with respect to one-third of the shares subject to the option.
-Each initial option will vest with respect to the remaining two-thirds of the shares subject to the option on a pro rata quarterly basis over the next two years, so that the option will be vested in full as of the third anniversary of the date of grant, if the director continues in service during such period.
-Each annual option will vest in full on the first anniversary of the date of grant if the director is in service on our board of directors terminates.
+Each initial option will vest in full on the first anniversary of the date of grant, if the director continues in service during such period.
+Each annual option will vest in full on the first anniversary of the date of grant if the director's service on our board of director sterminates.
+The administrator also has authority to establish other terms and conditions related to director's service on our board of director sterminates.
 The administrator also has authority to establish other terms and conditions related to director options.